Barrhead: History

 Barrhead was formed when a series of small textile-producing villages (Barrhead, Arthurlie, Grahamston and Gateside) gradually grew into one another to form one continuous town.
 According to local historian James McWhirter, the name "Barrhead" first appeared in 1750.
 Glanderston House, to the south, at one time belonged to the Stewart kings of Scotland.

 In 1851 there was an explosion at the Victoria Pit colliery in nearby Nitshill, killing 63 men and boys who worked in the mine, many of whom lived in Barrhead.
 The victims were buried in a mass grave in the yard at St John's Church on Darnley Road, and although some bodies were later exhumed and reburied in other cemeteries, some may still reside at St John's in an unmarked grave.

 In 1890, with a rapidly expanding population approaching 10,000, various local residents formed a Barrhead Burgh Formation Committee.
 The status of police burgh was granted in 1894 and William Shanks, proprietor of a local company, was elected as the first provost of Barrhead.

 During the 19th and early 20th centuries, the town was a major centre for manufacturing, with industries including an iron foundry, a tannery, and the Armitage Shanks porcelainware works, as well as Gaskell's carpet factory, employing generations of the town's residents.
 In the later 20th century, the decline and closure of nearly all of these industries caused a fall in local employment and population.
-In recent years, Barrhead has found new life as a popular residential commuter town for near Paisley and Glasgow.
+In recent years, Barrhead has found new life as a popular residential commuter town for nearby Paisley and Glasgow.

-During World War II, a handful of bombs fell on Barrhead from German planes headed towards Clydebank and Yoker.
+During World War II, several bombs fell on Barrhead from German planes headed towards Clydebank and Yoker.

 Governance

 In 1894 Barrhead became a burgh of barony, meaning that it had its own town council.
 The council was based at Barrhead Burgh Hall.
 The burgh status was abolished in 1975 under the Local Government (Scotland) Act 1973 when Strathclyde Regional Council and Renfrew District Council were formed.
-Subsequent reorganisation to a single tier local authority in 1996 placed Barrhead under the auspices of East Renfrewshire Council.
-Barrhead is a single council ward, electing 4 members to serve as part of East Renfrewshire Council.
+Subsequent reorganisation to a single-tier local authority in 1996 placed Barrhead under the auspices of East Renfrewshire Council.
+Barrhead is a single council ward, electing four members to serve as part of East Renfrewshire Council.

 Barrhead is part of the county constituency of East Renfrewshire, electing one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.
-Kirsten Oswald of the SNP was elected to represent East Renfrewshire in the 2019 UK General Election.
+Blair McDougall of Scottish Labour was elected to represent East Renfrewshire in the 2024 UK general election.

 In the Scottish Parliament, Barrhead forms part of the Renfrewshire South constituency, represented by Tom Arthur of the SNP.
 Barrhead is also represented by seven regional MSPs from the West of Scotland electoral region.